kingbosman/card_print/README.md

 - Verify image format is supported (PNG, JPG, JPEG, WEBP, BMP)

 **Config file not found error**:
-- Ensure `config/default.config` exists in the project
+- Ensure `config/default.conf` exists in the project
 - If missing, restore from repository or recreate it
-- On first run, `current.config` will be created automatically from `default.config`
+- On first run, `current.conf` will be created automatically from `default.conf`

 ## Extra notes
 - The tool is tested in a Linux environment.